 Introduction

 The Swedish government claims to be feminist (Regeringen, 2019) and that Sweden is the most gender-equal nation in the world (Regeringen, 2000), a notion that has been reiterated in both Swedish self-image (Towns, 2002) and its reputation abroad (Svenska Institutet, 2012).
-During the latter part of the 20th century, the Swedish welfare model added to the country’s reputation as a strong, social democratic, centralised and women-friendly state (Sainsbury, 1996; Hobson, 2006), providing for its citizens (Andersson, 2009; Wennemo, 2014).
+During the latter part of the twentieth century, the Swedish welfare model added to the country’s reputation as a strong, social democratic, centralized and women-friendly state (Sainsbury, 1996; Hobson, 2006), providing for its citizens (Andersson, 2009; Wennemo, 2014).
 Such notions are currently being challenged by the discourse of a new Swedish model (Frostberg, 2018) that articulates social entrepreneurship and social innovation as solutions to societal challenges and social problems.
 State feminism has turned towards neoliberal entrepreneurialism in recent years, which has impacted the feminist project in Sweden (Ahl et al., 2016).
 The government’s turn towards entrepreneurship and innovation is manifested in a variety of arenas.
 In 2001, a government agency (Vinnova) was founded to promote innovation and several official government inquiries have been undertaken to promote innovation.
-One example is New Thoughts on Doing Good: on Shifting Perspectives in Public Administration (Innovationsrådet, 2013; see Sjöstedt-Landén, 2016 ).
+One example is New Thoughts on Doing Good: On Shifting Perspectives in Public Administration (Innovationsrådet, 2013; see Sjöstedt-Landén, 2016 ).
 Such ideals are also expressed in the Swedish school curriculum, where it is explicitly stated that students should be shaped to embrace entrepreneurial ideals (Lindster Norberg, 2016).

 The innovation discourse centres on the market as the preferred provider of basic services and thereby sees the state as relatively inefficient (Scott-Smith, 2016).
 Furthermore, because of austerity politics, social innovation has become central in reforming social services (Martinelli, 2012).
 Social innovation argues in favour of, and provides a solution to, such politics (Häikö et al., 2017).
 In recent government documents, social innovations have been set out as a response to the societal challenges specified in the UN 2030 Agenda, ranging from climate change to gender equality (Regeringen, 2018).
 Furthermore, Vinnova claims that gender equality is a key determinant in this pursuit (Vinnova, 2020a).
 Such claims articulate a discourse in which social innovation and gender equality are linked and are given a central role in solving a multitude of societal challenges.
 However, it has been argued that the contemporary focus on women’s entrepreneurialism in governmental policy might in fact weaken state feminism as well as the feminist project in general in the Nordic countries (Ahl et al., 2016).
 This paper looks at how social change is expressed and understood within a nexus of social innovation and gender equality, and how this is made intelligible through government articulations.